socotecio/django-socio-grpc/docs/getting-started.rst

 Defining gRPC services
 ~~~~~~~~~~~~~~~~~~~~~~~

-Services define the gRPC actions that can be performed, e.g., on your models.
+Services define the gRPC actions that can be performed, e.g., on your models. :ref:`Its what is used to
+generate the protobuf files and gRPC stubs<quickstart-generate-proto>`.
+So all the gRPC actions that you want in
+your proto file should be declared or inhetited in your service.

 The gRPC service is the equivalent of the `DRF APIView <https://www.django-rest-framework.org/api-guide/generic-views/>`_ and behaves in a similar way
 (it only contains an additional internal layer).
-Services used by the DSG command :ref:`generateproto<commands-generate-proto>` to generate the protobuf files and
-gRPC stubs.
-If you inherit your service from :func:`AsyncModelService<django_socio_grpc.generics.AsyncModelService>`, CRUD actions (List, Retrieve, Create, Update, PartialUpdate, Destroy) are automatically generated without any additional code.
-(see :ref:`Proto generation <proto-generation>`).

-DSG supports both sync and async, but we recommend using async services, since
-sync services will be deprecated in the future versions of DSG.

-In this quickstart, we will make an asynchronous service.

-Following the same logic as DRF, DSG uses class-based services.

-:func:`DSG mixins<django_socio_grpc.mixins>` make it easy to declare one or several of the CRUD actions.
-Please refer to the :ref:`Mixin section <Generic Mixins>` for more information.
+See additional note after example for comparaison.

 In the the following example we will create 2 services.